Steering a Career Between Your 'Right' Answer and Reality

 We should bring the best answers to the public.
 There is a risk, however, of going too far with an "I'm right" attitude.
 That's why I counsel due diligence on conclusions about being right.
 Too much "I know I'm right" can encourage shortcuts, block openness to surprise, and impede learning from unexpected and non-linear events.

-I've learned to exercise a degree of restraint before reaching a conclusion that I'm right.
+I've learned to exercise a degree of restraint before concluding that I'm right.
 I slow down and think it through.
-A complex practice like planning does not provide certainty, as more than one answer can often show to be correct.
+A complex practice like planning does not provide certainty, as more than one answer can often be shown to be correct.
 Being certain, angry, and self-righteous does not lead to learning or the development of a sound strategy.

-What can idealist planners do when they've given thought to values, sought evidence about facts and circumstances, and conclude they are right in opposition to the power structure?
+What can idealist planners do when they've given thought to values, sought evidence about facts and circumstances, and concluded they are right in opposition to the power structure?

 The traditional choices are loyalty (accept a decision you oppose), voice (speak out), and exit (leave the organization).
 Each choice has professional and personal pros and cons that require careful consideration.

 Planners should resist actions that go against our professional values.
-Even minor corruption has a negative effect on public trust.
+Even minor corruption harms public trust.
 If you need to fight, do it, but first think through your position and consider strategy.

 Standing for what is right calls us to be authentic — accepting the predicament of a flawed world, considering what is moral, allowing the pain of things not being right, and working for the good nonetheless.